-- This group of islands is broadly divided by an eleven-degree channel, in North the Amini Island and South is the Canannore island.
+- This group of islands is broadly divided by an eleven-degree channel, in North the Amini Island and South the Canannore Island.

-- On the East coast, the Archipelago is built of coral deposits and has storm beaches consisting of shingles, unconsolidated pebbles, boulders, cobbles.
+- On the East Coast, the Archipelago is built of coral deposits and has storm beaches consisting of shingles, unconsolidated pebbles, boulders, and cobbles.

 - The Bay of Bengal Island Group: This group of islands is divided into the Andaman (North) and Nicobar (South) separated by a water body called a ten-degree channel.
 It is situated between 6° N to 14 ° N Latitude and 92 ° E to 94 ° E Longitudes.

 - There are 572 islands in this group.